NukeJS/portfolio/content/blog/create-a-vue-app-using-vue-cli.md

 - **CSS Pre-processors** > SASS/SCSS
 - **Linter/Formatter** > ESLint with error prevention only

 After you've picked the features that you'll want it will ask you questions about those features.
-Answer them as how you want them.
+Answer them as to how you want them.

 The Vue CLI will now create your project...